ruuvi/ruuvitag_fw/HOW_TO_CONTRIBUTE.md

 and a single Ruuvitag.

-On a modern computer you can try out our development virtual machine image [here](http://46.101.140.152/RuuviBuilder_public_01.ova).
+On a modern computer you can try out our development virtual machine image [here](http://46.101.140.152/RuuviBuilder_public_01.ova). user name is "ruuvi-user", and password is "ruuvi-user".
 If you want to setup your environment, you need :

 - git